Painting and Visual Culture in China

 - Preparation for advanced or independent study of a specific research topic.

-- they have gained advanced knowledge and understanding of the themes, issues and debates of Chinese art relating to: social contexts; processes of representation; and ways in which meaning is constituted, through in depth examples.
+- have gained advanced knowledge and understanding of the themes, issues and debates of Chinese art relating to: social contexts; processes of representation; and ways in which meaning is constituted, through in depth examples.

-- they have gained knowledge and understanding of the range of skills used in art history and to have developed independent study and research and presentation skills.
+- have gained knowledge and understanding of the range of skills used in art history and to have developed independent study and research and presentation skills.

 Scope and syllabus